code-anyway/platogram/README.md

 print(content.title)
 print(content.summary)

-for paragraph in content.paragraphs: print(paragraph)
+for passage in content.passages: print(passage)
 ```

 ## Use Cases